 - Avoid irritants: Minimize exposure to irritants, such as dust or pollution.
 Exposure to bright light s, even direct sunlight, may irritate your child’s sensitive eyes.
 Ask the child to wear protective glasses or other gear when they step outside.

 - Avoid eye strain: Help the children regulate activities that cause eye strain.
 Demarcate times for reading, writing, screen time etc., and ensure they take breaks in between.
+No screen time for babies less than two years of age.
 Also, ensure that the lighting inside the house is right for the eyes and not too bright or too dull.

 - Reduce stress and anxiety: Avoid putting pressure on the child in situations that stress them out.
 If the child has trouble handling anxiety or seem to get anxious in certain situations, talk to a child psychologist for ways to help them deal with it.